Imnsol/GopherPipe/README.md

 ---

+## License & contribution policy ⚖️

+This project is released under the Apache License, Version 2.0.
+See `LICENSE` for full terms.

+Please note: the repository maintainers are *not accepting external contributions* to this repository.
+If you'd like to try changes or propose alternatives, please fork the repository and work in your own fork under the terms of the Apache 2.0 license.

 Thank you for the design notes — this README aims to centralize them and provide a clear path for prototyping and iteration.